department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/stay-informed-of-their-application-status.md

 #### How to handle forms submitted within the process of another form (sub-forms)

 For sub-forms such as the Authorization to Disclose Information to the Department of Veterans Affairs (21-4142), submitted within the process of completing an Application for Disability Compensation and Related Compensation Benefits (21-526EZ) or Decision Review Request: Supplemental Claim (20-0995), the status of the sub-forms should be communicated independently from the status of the main form.
-In other words, each sub-form would have a separate status card shown in My VA.
+In other words, each sub-form would send a separate email notification and would have a separate status card shown in My VA, independent from the notifications and cards of the main form.

 #### How to show status for uploaded documents